 Cover Limits

-Higher liability limits cost more. $1M public liability is standard for small residential electricians, but commercial contracts often require $5M - $10M.
-Choosing the right limit balances cost against contract requirements.
+Higher limits cost more. $2M public liability is standard for small residential electricians, but commercial contracts often require $5M to $10M or above.
+Match your limit to the contracts you want to win.

 📍